Contribution

 Preparing a component proposal

-A component proposal is more complex due to the presence of additional external factors.
+A component proposal is more complex due to additional external factors.

 Here's what should be in the proposal:

-It is worth sharing ideas early in the squad and the Compound channel to give the wider team time to review and provide feedback.
+Share ideas early in show-and-tell calls and in the Compound channel to give the team time to review and provide feedback.

 Proposal ideation files